 Here are some ideas for making these moments memorable:

-Give them their own special “coffee” (warm milk, herbal tea, or hot cocoa)
+Give them their own special “coffee” or cocoa (warm milk, herbal tea, or hot cocoa)

 Read one short verse aloud